 - staying away from reptiles, such as turtles, as they may carry Salmonella

-- having vaccinations for flu, pneumococcal disease, and meningococcal disease
+- receiving vaccinations for flu, pneumococcal disease, and meningococcal disease

-A blood transfusion: This procedure may be necessary in cases involving severe anemia, an enlarged spleen, infections, or other complications.
+Blood transfusions may be necessary if a person has severe anemia, an enlarged spleen, infections, or other complications.

-A bone marrow (stem cell) transplant: A transplant from a matched, healthy donor can cure sickle cell disease, but it can be risky.
-People who are interested should speak to their doctor about the benefits and risks.
+A stem cell transplant using cells from a matched, healthy donor can cure sickle cell disease, but it can be risky.
+Also, the stem cells must be closely matched.

 - having a baby with a low weight

-People with sickle cell disease or sickle cell trait should speak to their doctor before becoming pregnant, if possible.
-The doctor may recommend genetic counseling.
+People with sickle cell disease or sickle cell trait may wish to speak to a genetic counselor if they plan to have children.

-Many people with sickle cell disease can live a full and active life, especially if they can take action to reduce the effects of the disease.
+Many people with sickle cell disease can live a full and active life, especially if they take action to reduce the effects of the condition.